J2ZROMERO/blog_app/README.md

 - Once your credential is ready execute
 > Ruby bin/rails db:setup

+#### After db:setup is executed the file seed.rb is going to execute immediately this will add prepared data to your database, and you can test the customized methods from models.

 - After that execute:
 > Ruby bin/rails db:migrate
 - Then:Execute if you have windows.